dotnet/docs-maui/docs/fundamentals/app-lifecycle.md

 | `Resumed` | `OnRestart` | `WillEnterForeground` | `Resumed` |
 | `Destroying` | `OnDestroy` | `WillTerminate` | `Closed` |

-In addition, the `Windows` class also defines a `Backgrounding` event that's raised on iOS and Mac Catalyst when the Window is closed or enters a background state.
+In addition, the `Window` class also defines a `Backgrounding` event that's raised on iOS and Mac Catalyst when the Window is closed or enters a background state.
 A `BackgroundingEventArgs` object accompanies this event, and any `string` state should be persisted to the `State` property of the `BackgroundingEventArgs` object, which the OS will preserve until it's time to resume the window.
 When the window is resumed the state is provided by the `IActivationState` argument to the `CreateWindow` override.

 In addition to these events, the `Window` class also has the following overridable lifecycle methods: